Menu

 In addition to serving as a Board member of the Palm Beach Hispanic Bar Association since 2019, she has also been an active member of the American Immigration Lawyers Association where she chairs the AILA South Florida Chapter DMV Committee, serves as a member-at-large of the USCIS West Palm Beach Committee and previously served in the Unlicensed Practice of Law Committee.
 She is passionate about providing pro bono legal representation to children and women who are the victims of abuse or neglect and serves her community by providing outreach, education and assistance to charitable organizations such as Americans for Immigrant Justice, the Legal Aid Society of PBC and the Guatemalan-Maya Center in Lake Worth, Florida.
 Due to her outstanding work in the community she was awarded the 2019 Public Citizen Award from the National Association of Social Workers Palm Beach Chapter.
 She enjoys going back “home” to recharge at the beach in her little island of Puerto Rico where she was born and raised.

-Olga Patterson, ACP, FCP, FRP, Treasurer
+Olga Patterson, ACP, FCP, FRP, Co-Treasurer

 Olga Patterson has been a paralegal since 1989 and earned her ACP in Discovery, Estate Planning and Trial Practice as well as the FCP and FRP designations.
 She is a NALA Advanced Certified Paralegal with more than 30 years of legal experience in the fields of Mass Torts, Medical Malpractice and Personal Injury Litigation.
 She currently works at Smith, Ball, Báez & Prather Florida Injury Attorneys in Palm Beach Gardens.
 She is active on several committees for the PBC Chapter of the Paralegal Association of Florida and is a past president.
 She currently serves on the board of the FL Bar Registered Paralegal Committee, Certifying Chair of the FCP Examining for the Paralegal Association of Florida, Chair of the Paralegal Committee of the Palm Beach County Bar Association and Past Chair of the FJA Paralegal/Legal Assistance Section.
 Olga is also a member of the paralegal section of the American Bar Association.
 She devotes her free time in helping fellow paralegals grow and become part of the legal community.
 She is a frequent speaker at the paralegal sections of local colleges.

-Francisco Cuello, Member-at-large
+Francisco Cuello, Co-Treasurer

 Litigation Paralegal with over 14 years of experience in personal injury claims in the State of Florida.
 Born in the Dominican Republic where he studied and received a law degree and graduated from the University of Miami with a Master’s degree focused on U.S. and Transnational Law.
 He has dedicated his life to social work and is a passionate advocate for the Latino community.